nyu-cso-005-fa19/hw03-sol/README.md

 that takes two code trees and combines them two a larger tree by connecting them to a newly allocated root node to be returned by the function.
-Make sure that the newly created root node has the correct weight.
+Make sure that the new root node has the correct weight.

 Next, write a function